Dating sim: Characteristics

 While bishōjo games make up the bulk of dating sims, other types of games exist.
 Games where the player character is female and potential objects of affection are male are known as GxB or otome games.
 Homosexual relationships are also possible, as there are games with no specific gender lines ("all pairings").
-There are also Girls' Love games, which focus on female/female relationships, and Boys' Love games, which focus on male/male pairings.
+There are also girls' love games, which focus on female/female relationships, and boys' love games, which focus on male/male pairings.

 There are many variations on this theme: high-school romances are the most common, but a dating sim may also take place in a fantasy setting and involve such challenges as defending one's girl from monsters.

-One game series that often includes dating, with the goal of marriage, is the farming sim series Harvest Moon.
+One game series that often includes dating, with the goal of marriage, is the farm life sim series Harvest Moon.
 The subplot of dating is more focused towards choosing one of several girls or guys (dependent on the player character's gender) and offering them presents or joining them on events in the game.
 The Star Ocean series of RPGs also feature dating sim elements in a similar manner.

 Some Japanese dating sims may allow the player to have romantic or sexual relationships with characters in their teens.
 The degree of sexual content varies, but may often include intercourse.
 Sexually explicit dating sims may fall into the category of H Game or Eroge.
 Eroge only gets released to PC because large Japanese game companies do not want to release games with sexual content on their game consoles.
 Because of this, Eroge companies make a censored all-ages (15+) version of the PC version for various consoles.
 Censored versions often contain additional endings and added scenes to compensate for the absence of sexual scenes.

+These games also often involve raising stats that reflect the player's skills and can be combined with other genres.
+Series such as Sakura Wars and Persona combine role-playing game (RPG) gameplay with dating sim gameplay.